Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 \subsection{Representability of \'Etale Pseudo-Reductive Bands}

 In view of the previous subsection, it remains to use the structure theory of generalized standard pseudo-reductive groups to deduce the statement for an arbitrary pseudo-reductive group over $k$.
-The main technique we will use for this is captured in the following abstract example:
+We will do so by reducing the problem to the primitive case handled in Lemma \ref{lemreprprim} (itself a special case of Corollary \ref{correprred} unless $\mathrm{char}(k)\in\{2,3\}$) and, for this, it will be useful to first discuss in the abstract the conditions for constructing auxiliary bands by lifting them along certain morphisms.